davidkingzyb/SCAST/README.md

 ```
 #### Tools
 ##### scast_analysis:
 SCAST is a tool designed to assist users in analyzing and summarizing code through visualization.
 By simply providing the folder path where the code is located,
-SCAST can perform static analysis on the code, helping users understand the code structure, explain its functionality.
+SCAST can perform static analysis on the code,  generating an AST tree to helping users understand the code structure and explain its functionality.
-generate various visual charts such as UML diagrams, AST tree diagrams and Mermaid flowcharts.
+Generate various visual charts such as UML diagrams, AST tree diagrams and Mermaid flowcharts.
+Finally return a keyword list containing all class and method names along with their functionality explanations, and include a link to allow users to view the chart details in their browser.

+##### scast_retriever
+SCAST is a tool that helps users analyze and summarize code and provides visualizations.
+You need to provide the file path of the source code folder.
+SCAST will perform static analysis on the source codes in the folder, generating an AST tree to help users understand the code structure and explain its functionality.
+After analyzing the code directory with SCAST, you can use keywords in the AST tree for searching, better answering user questions using a RAG method.
+This keyword can be a class name, method name, or field name.
+SCAST will find the source code at its definition and return it.

 #### Ollama AI